Restaurant: Sichuan Da Ping Huo Restaurant (Private Kitchen)

 **Recommendations: MUST try/eat in Hong Kong.

 Sichuan Da Ping Guo Restaurant is a famous private kitchen in Hong Kong.
 It has a 12 year old menu and the restaurant is at full capacity every night.
 It has a secret location and from the outside it looks like a hole in the wall.
 However go inside and you’ll notice a gorgeous restaurant that’s set up to look like contemporary underground fine dining.
 I got goosebumps walking in.
-This is one of my most memorable and best experiences in Hong Kong.
-It’s definitely a must try/eat because the experience is totally worth it.
+This is one of my most memorable and favourite experiences in Hong Kong.
+It’s definitely a must try and the experience is totally worth it.

-If you can’t handle the heat….get out of this kitchen!
-Seriously.
+If you can’t handle the heat… get out of this kitchen!
+Literally.
 Authentic Sichuan food is very spicy and it’s the spicy where if you’re not used to it you probably won’t be able to sleep that night.

 On the table:

 - Start off with a sour plum/prune drink.
 It’s an acquired taste and you either like it or you don’t.
 I’ll drink it if it’s there, but I wouldn’t normally order it.
 (It’s a traditional drink to have with hot pot too)

 - It’s served chilled and it’s sour and sweet at the same time.